Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 This will open the libEnsemble ``package.py`` file in your editor (given by environment variable ``EDITOR``)::

-    spack edit py-libensemble  # SPACK_ROOT must be set (see above) (python packages use "py-" prefix)
+    spack edit py-libensemble  # SPACK_ROOT must be set (see above) (Python packages use "py-" prefix)

 Or just open it manually: ``var/spack/repos/builtin/packages/py-libensemble/package.py``.

-Now get checksum for new lines:
+Now get the checksum for new lines:

 Get the tarball (see PyPI instructions), for the new release and use::